 The history of Ethereum

 The Ethereum project started at the end of 2013.
 Ethereum was developed by researcher and programmer Vitalik Buterin.
 The budget for the development of Ethereum was raised in July and August 2014 by means of an Initial Coin Offering (ICO).
-During this ICO 11.9 million ether coins were sold, which is about 13 percent of the total number of ether coins.
-On July 30, 2015, the Ethereum blockchain went live.
+During this ICO 11.9 million ether coins were sold, which is about 13% of the total number of ether coins.
+On July 30th, 2015, the Ethereum blockchain went live.
 In 2016, after the failure of the DAO project, a hard fork took place.
 This fork created the current version of Ethereum and continued the old version under the name Ethereum Classic.
-The price of one ether was about 30 dollar cents during the ICO.
-The highest price paid for one ether was, at the time of writing, over 1400 dollars.
+The price of one ether was about $0.30 during the ICO.
+The highest price paid for one ether was, at the time of writing, more than $1400.

 Applications of Ethereum

 As said in the introduction, other blockchain projects use the Ethereum blockchain to offer their services.
 The Ethereum blockchain makes it possible to create a binding contract between people without the need for a third party (such as a notary or judge).
 This application can be of great value in many different industries.

 By using the Ethereum blockchain, it is possible to exchange contracts with each other.
 These contracts no longer need to be drawn up and signed physically but can be shared via the blockchain.
 This ensures that reliable information can be transferred to each other faster, safer, and cheaper than in previous cases.

 A few examples of sectors where the Ethereum blockchain will most likely make a big impact: